amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Flow
 ====

-Flow sublist includes exactly one sublist, either `"Darcy Problem`" or `"Richards problem`".
+Flow sublist includes exactly one sublist, either `"Darcy problem`" or `"Richards problem`".
 Structure of both sublists is quite similar.
 We make necessary comments on their differences.

 Water retention models